 Apple boasts over 500 stores around the world and adding the South Korean market to its umbrella would help push sales of its products in the region.

 For Apple, a brick-and-mortar outlet in South Korea represents a lucrative opportunity to propel its sales and generate more revenue.
-A retail presence in Samsung's backyard could go a long way in converting Samsung and LG loyalists, bending them towards Apple.
+A retail presence in Samsung's backyard could go a long way in converting Samsung and LG loyalists, bending them toward Apple.